Ray of Light (song): Filming and production

 During filming Åkerlund was accompanied by three of his Swedish employees, photographer Henrik Halvarsson, production designer Mattias Lindgren, and editor Max Vitali.
-Madonna's daughter Lourdes was also present on set. Åkerlund remembered that one day after the filming he got a call from Mick Jagger for directing the new music video for The Rolling Stones, however he had to decline since "Ray of Light" consumed all his time.
-They filmed for over 14 days, during which he fit the crew in one car, found an angle for the 35 mm camera and just waited as the shots were taken one by one.
-He had to carry a diagram in his pocket for the whole time, which had all the plans for every frame they shot.
+Madonna's daughter Lourdes was also present on set. Åkerlund remembered that one day after the filming he got a call from Mick Jagger for directing the new music video for the Rolling Stones; however, he had to decline since "Ray of Light" consumed all his time.
+They filmed for over 14 days, during which he fit the crew in one car, found an angle for the 35 mm camera and waited as the shots were taken one by one.
+He had to carry a diagram in his pocket the whole time, which had all the plans for every frame they shot.
 Every ten seconds they captured one frame and continued for half-an-hour to get around five seconds of footage, resulting in "Ray of Light" being the longest shoot ever for a music video for Åkerlund.
-They also mounted the camera on a bus and rode around New York capturing the scenes.
+They also mounted the camera on a bus and rode around New York capturing footage.

-Madonna insisted that the video should be edited in Los Angeles, since during the "Frozen" video she had a number of back and forth with director Chris Cunningham (who was in London editing), a process she did not want to repeat.
-This meant that Åkerlund and his team had to live in the United States for the whole duration.
-They lived in a hotel, ate take-away Chinese food and finished the clip.
-All the footage ended up in the actual video, since every scene was sped up and the song was long.
+Madonna insisted that the video be edited in Los Angeles, since during the "Frozen" video she had a number of back-and-forths with director Chris Cunningham (who was in London editing), a process she did not want to repeat.
+This therefore involved Åkerlund and his team briefly relocating to a hotel in Los Angeles, where the editing took place.
+Every piece of filmed footage was included in the final video, due to every scene being sped up and the song's moderate length.